SartoriDynamics/Self-Balancing-Bicycle/README.md

 - Real-time balance control using ESP32.
 - MPU-6050 inertial sensing for tilt estimation.
 - Steering actuation using a servo motor.
-- Low-cost mechanical structure for control experiments.
+- Low-cost physical structure.
-- Experimental platform for robotics and control education.
+- Experimental platform for robotics and control.

 ---